ooominds/Deep_text_modelling/README.md

 This is a very simple example that shows how to build FNN, LSTM and NDL models, and compare them on the problem of predicting the gender of a person (outcome) based on the letters in his or her name (cues).
 In this case, only one of two outcomes is possible for each event. [[notebook]](https://nbviewer.jupyter.org/github/Adnane017/Deep_text_modelling/blob/master/illustrative_examples/names/names.ipynb)

-### Multiclass classification (predicting tense from context)
+### Multiclass classification (predicting English tense from context)

 Here, we show how to apply the models to the problem of predicting English tense (outcome) from the words surrounding the main verb in a sentence (cues).
-In this case, only one outcome out of seven is possible for each event. [[notebook]](https://nbviewer.jupyter.org/github/Adnane017/Deep_text_modelling/blob/master/illustrative_examples/names/names.ipynb)
+In this case, only one outcome out of seven is possible for each event. [[notebook]](https://nbviewer.jupyter.org/github/Adnane017/Deep_text_modelling/blob/master/illustrative_examples/tenses/tenses.ipynb)

 ### Multiclass multilabel classification (predicting words from orthographic cues)